stsievert/salmon/paper/paper.md

 Social scientists often investigate human reasoning by collecting relative similarity judgements with crowdsourcing services.
-However, this often requires too many human responses to be practical for larger experiments.
+However, this often requires too many human responses to be practical for large experiments.
 To address this problem, we introduce software called Salmon, which makes intelligent choices on query selection (aka active machine learning or adaptive sampling) while